 Guide To Auto Auctions

-Consumer Tips for Buying Cars at Auctions and Avoiding Scams
+Avoiding Scams and Tips for Buying Cars at Auction

-We'll review the basic types of car auctions, give the pros and cons of each, the scams you may encounter, how to tell if a car has been damaged, totaled or flooded.
-We'll help you answer the question "should I try to buy a car at auction?"
-We'll cover buying cars from online auto auctions like eBay Motors, Manheim, Police Seizure and Salvage Auctions.
+We'll cover the various types of auctions, explain the pros and cons and talk about the scams you may find.
+We'll teach you how to spot a damaged, totaled or flooded vehicle.
+You may ask yourself "should I try to buy a car at auction?"
+We'll help you answer that question.
+We'll cover online auctions like eBay Motors and the "old school" auctions like Manheim, Police Seizure and Salvage Auctions.

-- In the game of buyer beware, knowing a car's history is king.
-An AutoCheck Report is one of the most powerful weapons that you have to protect yourself against fraud.
-Get more information in our complete Vehicle History Report chapter.
+- Get a vehicle history report!
+You need to know the car's history.
+An AutoCheck Report is one of the most useful tools to use to protect yourself against fraud.
+Find out more in our complete Vehicle History Report chapter.

-- Buy a extended warranty.
-Click here to read our complete article on buying an extended warranty.
-We'll review extended car warranty companies like CARCHEX and WarrantyDirect.
+- After you win a car at auction, get an extended warranty.
+Read our complete section on buying an extended warranty.
+We'll review high quality warranty providers like CARCHEX and WarrantyDirect.

-Don't forget that on top of your winning bid, there is usually a buyer's premium.
-Sometimes the premium is only a few hundred dollars, sometimes it's 5 or 10 percent of the winning bid.
+Many people don't realize that in addition to your winning bid, there is usually a buyer's premium.
+This premium ranges from a few hundred dollars up to 10% of the winning bid.